The theme of the third issue (#3) of Bonk! is Lines. The issue is being published in multiple parts.

 Maria Gutu is a collage artist from the Republic of Moldova. ”Inner pieces” (a series of black and white collages) is her long-term project in which she explores forms, dreams, and inner feelings in a monochrome way.
 Collage art is an intimate art, and through it she gives her emotions a visual form.

-With a life-long interest in mathematics, Mary Rouncefield has developed a large body of work on the theme ‘Mathematical Curves’.
+Mary Rouncefield, with a life-long interest in mathematics, has developed a large body of work on the theme ‘Mathematical Curves’.
 These limited edition screenprints take a humorous look at equations and graphs, but also comment on the rigorous mental discipline of mathematics.

 Matt Lee uses drawing, collage, photography, and video to examine processes for constructing, framing, and manipulating visual messages.
 His work addresses themes of presence/absence and sense/nonsense.
 Originally from the UK, Matt currently lives in Bangalore, South India.